Kccarr6022/Shellhacks-Repo/README.md

 - Making a fully functional website
 - Completing a full stack project within the given time frame
 - Coming up with a feasible idea
+- Buiding a database with SQLAlchemy
+-

 ## Accomplishments that we're proud of
 - Learning Flask
 - Multistack application for making
+- Updating and learning multiple device connection

 ## What we learned
 - How to implement Flask